Your neighborhood. Real answers.

 Evaluate the impacts of the CSC/NCCWSC enterprise

 The CSCs and NCCWSC rely on stakeholder input for the identification of research needs, the prioritization of projects, and the elevation of research products.
 Each CSC has a regional Stakeholder Advisory Committee that it meets with several times a year.
 These Committees include members from federal, state, local, regional, and tribal natural and cultural resource management entities and science providers.
-These regional committees, along with the Federal Advisory Committee on Climate Change and Natural Resource Science, provide direct input into our annual and longer-term science planning efforts and help develop our regional science themes that comprise our funding opportunity announcements.
+These regional committees, along with a Federal Advisory Committee, provide direct input into our annual and longer-term science planning efforts and help develop our regional science themes that comprise our funding opportunity announcements.

 Education & Training